Baroque coat of arms, painted and gilded, late 17th century.

 private mansions, state rooms of noble institutions.

 This baroque coat of arms is a decorative and historical piece of great rarity.
-At the crossroads of the noble and religious worlds, it embodies the symbolic force of heraldry in the 17th century.
+At the crossroads of the noble and religious worlds, it embodies the symbolic power of heraldry in the 17th century.